MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-teams.md

 # Connect to CRM from Teams

-After you open the Copilot for Sales app in Teams, you must connect your CRM account to get an enriched experience with CRM data.
+After you open the Microsoft 365 Copilot for Sales app in Teams, you must connect your CRM account to get an enriched experience with CRM data.

 ## Automatically connect to CRM